 Who might you have in your network, supporting you as a family caregiver?

 - Hopefully your network will include family members, such as children or siblings, of you and your senior loved one.

-- You should have someone from your healthcare team that you can call upon if needed.
+- You should have someone from your senior’s healthcare team that you can call upon anytime it is needed.

 - Home helpers, paid caregivers, community agencies that can support your needs, transportation assistance, and even local delivery people to bring you what you need.

-- Your network should include people who can provide socialization to your senior loved one, such as old friends, clubs, respite programs or children.
+- Your network should include people who can provide socialization to your senior loved one, such as longtime friends, clubs, respite programs, or children.